luhring/reach/README.md

 ### Explanations

 Normally, Reach's output is very basic.
 It displays a simple list of zero or more kinds of network traffic that are allowed to flow from the source to the destination.
-However, the actual process Reach uses to perform its analysis is extremely thorough and complex.
+However, the process Reach uses to perform its analysis is more complex.

-If you're troubleshooting a network problem in AWS, Reach's basic output is sometimes insufficient for your needs.
+If you're troubleshooting a network problem in AWS, it's probably more helpful to see _"why"_ the analysis result is what it is.

 You can tell Reach to expose the reasoning behind the displayed result by using the `--explain` flag: